 A compressed air receiver tank (also known as air tanks or compressed air storage tanks) is everything you think it sounds like… it is a tank that receives compressed air and stores it after it exits the air compressor.
 This process provides you with an extra load of compressed air that you can draw upon without having to run your air compressor.

 An air receiver tank is a type of pressure vessel by which it holds compressed air under a certain amount of pressure, for future uses.
-Air tanks are typically a cylindrical shape so that they reduce stresses in the “skin” of the tank, as a result they are often equipped with feet welded to the tank.
+Air tanks are typically a cylindrical shape so that they reduce stresses in the “skin” of the tank, as a result, they are often equipped with feet welded to the tank.
 These can be welded to the dished end of the tank, in the case of vertical compressed air tanks, or on the curved side of the air tank in the case of horizontal tanks.

-The tank itself can be portable if required, but in many cases it is stationary and mounted to the floor using anti-vibration mounts to isolate any vibrations caused by the pump and motor during its operation.
+The tank itself can be portable if required, but in many cases, it is stationary and mounted to the floor using anti-vibration mounts to isolate any vibrations caused by the pump and motor during its operation.
 The air tanks come in a wide array of sizes, with their configurations being either vertical (above) or horizontal (below).

-Compressed air tanks are sealed volumes that are typically of a welded construction strong enough to contain a required pressure.
+Compressed air tanks are sealed volumes that are typical of a welded construction strong enough to contain a required pressure.
 They’re filled by a compressor unit, typically mounted on the tank itself – and they discharge air into compressed air piping systems via an outlet.

 An air compressor typically operates on a demand basis.
-When air is required, a pressure gauge/switch on the downstream side of the compressor tank checks the pressure in the compressor tank, and by extension, the pressure in your air system air lines.
+When air is required, a pressure gauge/switch on the downstream side of the compressor tank checks the pressure in the compressor tank, and by extension, the pressure in your air system airlines.

-As demand downstream makes the pressure in the air lines drop, the pressure in your compressor air tank will also drop.
-When the air pressure in the tank drops low enough it reaches the cut in pressure level, and the pressure switch will send power to the motor to start compressing more air.
+As demand downstream makes the pressure in the airlines drop, the pressure in your compressor air tank will also drop.
+When the air pressure in the tank drops low enough it reaches the cut-in pressure level, and the pressure switch will send power to the motor to start compressing more air.

-When the pressure in the downstream line and the air receiver tank reaches the high pressure cut out set point, the compressor stops.
+When the pressure in the downstream line and the air receiver tank reaches the high-pressure cut-out set point, the compressor stops.